jamieroche1987/hertiage-housing/README.md

     * Section - model evaluation

     ## Unfixed Bugs

 * One unfixed bug is the *streamlit* warning regarding <code>st.cache is deprecated.
 Please use one of Streamlit's new caching commands, st.cache_data or st.cache_resource.</code> despite the commands being used, the warning does not disappear.

+## Deployment

+### Heroku

+- The live App link is: <https://hertiage-housing-93ba46169074.herokuapp.com/>
+- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- The project was deployed to Heroku using the following steps.

+1. Log in to Heroku and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Deploy Branch.
+5. The deployment process should happen smoothly if all deployment files are fully functional.
+Click the button Open App on the top of the page to access your App.
+6. If the slug size is too large then add large files not required for the app to the .slugignore file.